 A clean install should be your last resort.
 If you’ve exhausted all other troubleshooting options, it’s time to back up your files and programs, then get to the install.
 Remember: This process will wipe your computer completely clean.
 There will be no saved images, files or even software.

-Your computer will become a chunk of plastic and metal until the new install is complete.
-So once you’re certain everything is backed up, begin the clean install.
+Your computer will become a chunk of plastic and metal until the new installation is complete.
+So once you’re confident everything is backed up, begin the clean install.

 Because individual steps vary with different operating systems, it is essential you refer to your PC documentation, read all the instructions and maybe even print them out before you begin, or contact a technician for assistance.
 The following instructions are specifically for Windows 10.